CalculatorsTax Optimization

 Frequently Asked Questions

-Most people can save between $3,000-$10,000+ annually through strategic tax optimization.
-For example, maxing out a 401(k) contribution ($23,000 limit in 2024) at a 22% tax bracket saves $5,060 in federal taxes alone.
-Adding HSA contributions ($4,150 individual, $8,300 family) and itemized deductions can push total savings even higher.
-The exact amount depends on your income level, filing status, and which strategies you implement.
+Most people can save $3,000-$10,000+ annually through strategic tax optimization.
+Maxing out a 401(k) at $23,000 in the 22% bracket saves $5,060 in federal taxes.
+Adding HSA contributions ($4,150 individual, $8,300 family) and smart deductions pushes savings higher.
+The exact amount depends on your income, filing status, and strategies used.